 \subsection{Spiking neural networks and next-generation neural mass models}

-Next-generation neural mass models rely on the Ott-Antonsen (OA) ansatz to derive the mean-field activity of a population of neurons \cite{ott2008a, montbrio2015}.
-Briefly, this approach was introduced as a means of bypassing the need to set up an entire Fokker-Planck equation to derive the mean-field activity of a population of coupled oscillators, provided certain key assumptions are met.
-The OA ansatz~\cite{ott2008a} relies on the assumption that the population of coupled oscillators being examined exists in the thermodynamic limit (i.e., $N \rightarrow \infty$) and that the probability distribution of the observable (typically voltage) in phase space converges to a Lorentzian.
-However, this derivation can approximate other distributions to a reasonable degree of accuracy \cite{divolo2018}.
+Next-generation neural mass models rely on the Ott--Antonsen (OA) ansatz to derive the mean-field activity of a population of neurons \cite{ott2008a, montbrio2015}.
+The OA ansatz was introduced as a way to bypass the need to set up an entire Fokker--Planck equation for the mean-field activity of a population of coupled oscillators, provided certain assumptions are met.
+The OA ansatz \cite{ott2008a} assumes that the population of coupled oscillators exists in the thermodynamic limit (i.e., $N \rightarrow \infty$) and that the probability distribution of the observable (typically voltage) in phase space converges to a Lorentzian.
+The derivation can approximate other distributions to a reasonable degree of accuracy \cite{divolo2018}.
 The OA ansatz approach also assumes that the noise input into each neuron receives a heterogeneous, quenched noise input $\eta$ drawn from a general distribution.
-The key point of this assumption is that the currents cannot be stochastic; otherwise, the prior assumption (the Lorentzian ansatz) is violated, which is further discussed below.
-The OA ansatz also assumes that the conditional probabilities of the macroscopic variables are separable.
-This assumption and its limitations have been discussed at length \cite{goldobin2019}, and a second-order circular cumulant approximation has been derived for neural mass models \cite{divolo2022}.
-Finally, the OA ansatz makes the assumption we address in this paper: The network being approximated has an all-to-all connectivity structure.
-As we have discussed above, this is a fundamentally non-physiological assumption for most regions of the brain, and removing this assumption is an important step in developing more accurate neural mass models.
+The currents cannot be stochastic; otherwise, the Lorentzian ansatz is violated.
+The OA ansatz further assumes that the conditional probabilities of the macroscopic variables are separable.
+This assumption and its limitations have been examined in detail \cite{goldobin2019}, and a second-order circular cumulant approximation has been derived for neural mass models \cite{divolo2022}.
+The OA ansatz also makes the assumption we address in this paper: the network being approximated has an all-to-all connectivity structure.
+As discussed above, this is a non-physiological assumption for most regions of the brain, and removing it is needed to develop more accurate neural mass models.

-As we do not require the OA ansatz for the work presented here beyond the initial assumption of the functional form for population activity that will be used to train the UDE, we omit most of the derivation and discuss only the key points.
-The equations shown here are adapted from earlier work that shows the entire derivation \cite{chen2022}.
-Following this work, we simulate a network of Izhikevich neurons that take the form
+We do not require the OA ansatz for the work here beyond the initial assumption of the functional form for population activity that will be used to train the UDE, so we omit most of the derivation and give only the main points.
+The equations shown here are adapted from earlier work that gives the entire derivation \cite{chen2022}.
+The parameter set is inherited from that work and is intended to represent hippocampal-like Izhikevich population dynamics in the all-to-all limit; we do not tune these microscopic parameters to the experimental datasets.
+Following that work, we simulate a network of Izhikevich neurons that take the form